-Chemistry, the science that studies all matter, has its roots in antiquity.
-However, rapid advances in technology in the 20th century have created entirely new ways of exploring physical reality.
-Massive increases in computing power have enabled classical or theoretical chemists to explore the world of quantum mechanics and to develop advanced ways of modelling molecular structure and interaction.
+Chemistry, the science that studies all matter, has its roots in antiquity — but rapid advances in technology in the 20th century have created entirely new ways of exploring physical reality.
+Massive increases in computing power have enabled classical or theoretical chemists to explore the world of quantum mechanics and to develop advanced ways of modeling molecular structure and interaction.

 The 20th century gave rise to theoretical and computational chemistry, now one of the fastest growing fields of chemical study.
-None of this growth and discovery would have been possible without the work of visionary chemists who saw that the future of chemistry had to include both traditional laboratory exploration and new virtual exploration through the power of high performance computers and advanced computer modelling.
+None of this growth and discovery would have been possible without the work of visionary chemists who saw that the future of chemistry had to include both traditional laboratory exploration and new virtual exploration through the power of high-performance computers and advanced computer modeling.

-In this blog post, we want to introduce you to some of the major figures who have done or are doing cutting-edge research in the field of theoretical and computational chemistry.
+In this blog post, we want to introduce you to some of the major figures who have done or are doing cutting-edge research in the field of theoretical and computational chemistry and contributed to PhD in Chemistry programs around the world.

 John Pople and Walter Kohn